Meet Kim M.

 Kim M.

-It has become the driving force of my life
+It has become the driving force of my life.

-When the autism diagnosis came, she gave her son all the support she could to give him the best chance at an independent life.
+In 2004, when her son Justin was evaluated for autism at seventeen months old, Kim felt alone, overwhelmed, and terrified.
+But she gave her son all the support she could to give him the best chance at an independent life.

 By the age of 6, Kim says, “his father and I knew that although he’d made so many gains - using a communication device to convey his needs, learning to read and type short sentences, having a desire to enjoy and be part of the world - it was apparent he would never navigate our world on his own.
 Despite all his progress, he would need 24/7 supervision until the day he died.”